 In Lab 6A, you learned that the ocean's biological pump sequesters large amounts of carbon dioxide in shell-building organisms that eventually die, sink and become part of deep ocean sediments for very long time scales - thousands to millions of years.

 Could ocean acidification inhibit the oceanic biological pump by reducing the ability of shell and skeleton builders to sequester carbon?
 If so, what might happen to other components of the carbon cycle?

-- Enter the "Acid Ocean" website by clicking on the arrow in the bottom lower right corner.
+- Enter "Our Acidifying Ocean" by clicking on the arrow in the bottom lower right corner.

 - Summarize your experiment.